holgerk/guzzle-replay/README.md

     //   the recording.
     // - The name of the method is composed of: "guzzleRecording_" and the
-    //   name of the executing test method. public static function guzzleRecording_testGetUuid(): \Holgerk\GuzzleReplay\Recording
+    //   name of the executing test method.
+    // - If you don't like to have the recordings included in your test you
+    //   can opt-out
+    public static function guzzleRecording_testGetUuid(): \Holgerk\GuzzleReplay\Recording
     {
         // GENERATED - DO NOT EDIT